sajee05/Obsidian/Notes/04 Sociology/Karl Marx - Historical materialism, mode of production, alienation, class struggle.md

 	- **Class Struggle**
 		- [ ] explain class-antagonism and functionalist's reaction to this view.
 		- [ ] short note: class in itself and class for itself.
+		- [ ] explain marx's analysis of class-struggle and capitalist mode of production.
 		- [ ]
 - **static concepts other than pyqs**
 	- [ ]